 Switch: 2x Mellanox SN2700 Spectrum 32 ports 100GbE Ethernet Switch

 Operating system.
-Windows Server 2019 Datacenter Evaluation version 1809, build 17763.404, was installed on all nodes with the latest updates available on June 11, 2019.
-With a performance perspective in mind, the power plan was set to High Performance.
-All other settings, including the relevant side-channel mitigations (mitigations for Spectre v1 and Meltdown are applied), were left at default settings.
+Windows Server 2019 Datacenter Evaluation version 1809, build 17763.404 was installed on all nodes with the latest updates available on May 1, 2019.
+With performance perspective in mind, the power plan was set to High Performance, and all other settings, including the relevant side-channel mitigations (mitigations for Spectre v1 and Meltdown were applied), were left at default settings.

 SPDK target VM.
+None of existing Windows NVMe Drivers support polling mode.
+So, Linux VMs were configured running SPDK NVMe-oF target.
 In our cluster, we deployed 24x Linux VMs running SPDK NVMe-oF target.
 2 target VMs, one per NUMA node, were running on each server.
 2x NVMe SSD and 1 NIC port served as a passthrough to each target VM.

 Each target VM had 4 vCPUs, 6GB RAM, and 10GB storage.
 CentOS 7.6 was installed on target VM along with SPDK, version 19.01.1, and DPDK, version 18.11.0.